-Who is the OCR Level 3 Cambridge Technical extended Certificate in Engineering for?
+Who is the OCR Level 3 Cambridge Technical Diploma in Engineering for?

-This qualification is designed for learners aged 16-19 wanting to gain an understanding of the engineering sector.
-This could lead to further study in engineering, or learners could proceed into an engineering-related apprenticeship or employment.
+This qualification is designed for learners aged 16-19 years old wanting to specialise in the engineering sector to enable them to undertake further study in engineering or to proceed into engineering-related apprenticeships or employment.